(Photo taken at Joe Road — Jonesboro, LA)

-I am not speaking about you personally, nor do I care to explain what Joe road could do for you mentally.
+I’m not speaking about you personally, nor do I care to explain what Joe Road could do for you mentally.

 Hell, even I’m confused at the words ordering me spiritually.

-Come July it was Louisiana; not the hot sauce but a first flight to see cousins who I aint’ talk like you.
+Come July, it was Louisiana; not the hot sauce, but a first flight to see cousins who aint’ talk like them.

 They all black though, maybe some relation by kin.